 So Church, what is your aim?
 Where is the center of your life?
 Have you received Jesus?

 There is a Day of Testing Coming

 24 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 26 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.”

 There is a beautiful warning here; a day of testing is coming.
 There is still time to know God, not just your performance for God.
 For those that hear His words, Jesus invites us to build on Him.
 He invites us to leave behind the performance of doing things for Him and to receive who He is and what He has done for us.
 He warns us that all lives, all works, all values will be exposed.
 There is an urgency.
 None of us can predict when rains will fall and when floods will come.
 No one can predict when life-changing suffering will overtake us.

 There is one to consider, His name is Jesus, who for the joy set before Him endured the cross for you.
 He already pleased God for you.
 He already atoned for your sins.
-He freed you from a focus of what you must do and freed you to focus on what He did for you.
+He freed you to focus on what He did for you.
 When you stand on Him, you will be secured through the greatest testing in life.

 When standing before God, only the work of God will stand.